TaylorA293/Bluetooth-TempMonitor-Project/README.md

 ### System Overview:

 <img src="CS 210 Project Diagram.jpg" width="100%" alt="System Overview Diagram" style="max-width: 1000px; display: block; margin: 0 auto;">

+The diagram above shows the three main components (excluding stuff like wires and resistors) working together.
+On the left is the thermistor, which is a temperature sensor that is able to detect heat in the environment and turn it into an electrical signal that the ESP32 can use.
+The ESP32, which is in the center of the diagram, is the microcontroller that receives the signal from the thermistor and converts it to a readable temperature value.
+It also stores the values with timestamps and checks if it's above a set threshold, and processes the commands from the master device (your phone, laptop, tablet, etc), which is on the right of the diagram.
+This user interface is where you can input your commands (START, STOP, HISTORY, RESET, SHUTDOWN, and SET_THRESHOLD).
+The thermistor connects directly to the ESP32, the ESP32 communicates wirelessly to your device, and displays the output depending on the command from the master device.

 <br>

 ---